 When water processes are disrupted within a watershed, there can be profound consequences, both above ground (such as increased stormwater runoff) and underground (contaminated groundwater, or diminished groundwater).
 See Water and Land Use under Stewardship and Ecological Threats.

 Forest Succession: Clues to the Past

-Land that has been previously disturbed by logging or farming has often returned to a semi-natural state, full of large trees.
-However, clues in the composition of these forests tell us that they are the result of successional processes—processes that influence the reestablishment of vegetation on a site that was formerly cleared or heavily disturbed.
+Land that has been previously disturbed by logging or farming may have returned to a semi-natural state, full of large trees.
+However, clues in the composition of this type of forest tell us that it is the result of successional processes—processes that influence the reestablishment of vegetation on a site that was formerly cleared or heavily disturbed.